-The Central Bank of Ireland is launching a €1 million campaign to launch a cashless society in Ireland.
+The Central Bank of Ireland is launching a €1 million campaign to create a cashless society in Ireland.
 The Central Bank on Dublin’s Dame Street is hoping to persuade all of the Irish to surrender their cash forever, and they’re using the current Irish economic troubles as a ripe opportunity to turn that corner on cash. […]

 Economic News Archive

 The headwinds for the economy look formidable as you read the economic news during these dog days of summer.
 Israel is pushing harder every day for an attack on Iran that would drive up oil prices just as food prices are already on the rise due to the most severe U.S. drought in my lifetime. […]

 The stock market holds firm to its bullish trend during an onslaught of mediocre to bad economic news headlines because most investors are investment banks, betting that bad economic news means the Fed will deposit within those same banks more free money, which will fuel the stock market until the money is fully invested.
 The […]